mbierlee/poodinis/TUTORIAL.md

 dependencies.register!(Color, Red);
 auto mixer = dependencies.resolve!ColorMixer;
 ```
 Member `mixer.colors` will now contain instances of `Blue` and `Red`.
-The order in which instances are resolved is not guarenteed to be that of the order in which they were registered.
+The order in which instances are resolved is not guaranteed to be that of the order in which they were registered.

 Application Contexts
 --------------------